 If you successfully installed Docker, you would see a similar output with information about Docker being active.

-Start Using Docker
+Step 3: Start Using Docker

 Every Docker command needs to be run with superuser privileges, unless your Linux user belongs to the “docker” user group which is created by default upon Docker installation.
 Let’s use